Constraint of the MINERvA Medium Energy Neutrino Flux using Neutrino-Electron Elastic Scattering: Flux Constraint

 ~\cite{Lyons86statisticsfor}, where $K$ is the number of bins in the measurement, $\mathbf N$ is the vector of the bin contents of the spectrum measured in data, ($\mathbf M$) is a vector holding the contents of the predicted spectrum in the simulation in question, and $\Sigma_N$ is the total data covariance matrix describing all uncertainties on ${\mathbf N}$.

 The probability distribution (PDF) of the simulated number of neutrino-electron scatters before and after constraint (i.e. applying the weights given in Eq.~\ref{eq:fluxweight}) is shown in Fig.~\ref{fig:prob_dist_1}.
 Similar distributions for the predicted number of $\nu_\mu$ between 2 and 20 GeV are shown in Fig.~\ref{fig:prob_dist_2}.
-The predicted neutrino flux between 2 and 20 GeV after constraint (taken from the mean of the weighted PDF) is shifted down by 13\%, while the uncertainty on the prediction (taken from the RMS of the weighted PDF) is lowered by 48\%.
-Similar PDFs can be constructed in bins of neutrino energy, and the predicted flux and uncertainty in each bin before and after constraint is shown in Figs.~\ref{fig:fluxconstraint1} and~\ref{fig:fluxconstraint2}.
+The predicted neutrino flux between 2 and 20 GeV after constraint (taken from the mean of the weighted PDF) is shifted down by 9.6\%, while the uncertainty on the prediction (taken from the RMS of the weighted PDF) is lowered by 53\%.

+Similar PDFs can be constructed for the individual bins of any distribution predicted by MINERvA's simulation.
+For example, the predicted electron spectrum in neutrino-electron scattering is shown in Figure~\ref{fig:fluxconstraint_espectrum}, and the predicted flux and uncertainty in each bin before and after constraint are shown in Figs.~\ref{fig:fluxconstraint1} and~\ref{fig:fluxconstraint2}, respectively.
+Both the electron energy spectrum and the neutrino flux are shifted to slightly higher energy by the constraint.

+Correlations of uncertainties on the predicted neutrino flux in different energy bins are shown in Fig.~\ref{fig:correlation} for both the unconstrained and constrained cases.
+Prior to constraint, the neutrino flux uncertainties are highly correlated across energy bins, due to strong assumed correlations in the model used to predict hadron production off of the target, which dominates the flux uncertainty in most energy regions.
+The exception is the 8-12 GeV region, where uncertainties associated with alignment and focusing of the beam are large and uncorrelated with the hadron production uncertainties.
+After the constraint, the correlation across neutrino energy bins is weaker.
+In particular, the 8-12 GeV region and high energy tail regions are less correlated with the peak region.